Quandaledingus/MomentumOS/README.md

 # MomentumOS

 > [!CAUTION]
-> This is a modified version for some issues if anyone wants to install it.
-Please go ahead and download a different firmware (reliable/updated) [a new firmware](https://github.com/DarkFlippers/unleashed-firmware/)
+> This OS is not very reliable **yet** if anyone wants to install it.
+Please go ahead and download a different OS (reliable/updated) [a new firmware](https://www.microsoft.com/en-us/software-download/windows11)

 MomentumOS is a sleek, modern operating system designed for speed, simplicity, and innovation.
 It delivers a seamless user experience, robust performance, and cutting-edge features that make it ideal for developers, power users, and everyday tasks.